All Buyer Guides

 Redpanda Strong Contender — Streaming Data & Even

-Strengths: Kafka-compatible streaming platform with 10x lower latency, C++ implementation eliminating JVM overhead, simpler operations (no ZooKeeper), and Redpanda Cloud for managed hosting.
+Strengths: Kafka-compatible streaming platform with lower latency claims, C++ implementation eliminating JVM overhead, simpler operations (no ZooKeeper), and Redpanda Cloud for managed hosting.
 Considerations: Newer vendor with smaller enterprise base; Kafka ecosystem compatibility not 100%; enterprise support still scaling; self-managed still requires expertise; pricing at hyperscale.

 Best for: Teams seeking Kafka-compatible streaming with lower operational complexity and latency